Hornitos California: A Hidden Gold Rush Town

 The resident population of Hornitos seems to vary according to what data source you reference.
 The 2010 census lists 75 residents, though the actual number may now be lower.
 Most prefer the solitude of this quiet town.

-Though the permanent residents are few, the visitor population of this community swells during annual events that attract outsiders from near and far.
+Though the permanent residents are few, the visitor population of this community swells during three annual events that attract outsiders from near and far.

 Hornitos Patrons Club sponsors community functions to support local charities, scholarships, and the preservation of historical sites in the town.